-What is the best way to fertilize tomato plants?
+What is the best way to fertilise tomato plants?

 There is no definitive answer to this question.
-Some gardeners prefer to use a granular fertilizer, while others find that liquid fertilizers work best for their plants.
-Ultimately, it’s up to you to experiment and see what type of fertilizer works best for your particular tomato plants.
+Some gardeners prefer to use a granular fertiliser, while others find that liquid fertilisers work best for their plants.
+Ultimately, it’s up to you to experiment and see what type of fertiliser works best for your particular tomato plants.

-Do keep in mind, however, that over-fertilizing can harm your plants.
-Follow the instructions on whatever fertilizer you choose, and don’t go overboard in your application.
-A little bit of fertilizer can go a long way!
+Do keep in mind, however, that over-fertilising can harm your plants.
+Follow the instructions on whatever fertiliser you choose, and don’t go overboard in your application.
+A little bit of fertiliser can go a long way!

-Most tomato gardeners will prepare their tomato planting hole at the beginning of the season and add some slow-release granular fertilizer into the mix.
-Then, they will use liquid fertilizer throughout the season to keep the tomatoes happy and healthy.
-If you’re looking for a suggested method of fertilizing your tomato plants, that is what I’d recommend starting with.
+Most tomato gardeners will prepare their tomato planting hole at the beginning of the season and add some slow-release granular fertiliser into the mix.
+Then, they will use liquid fertiliser throughout the season to keep the tomatoes happy and healthy.
+If you’re looking for a suggested method of fertilising your tomato plants, that is what I’d recommend starting with.

 What are the best nutrients for tomato plants?

 The three main nutrients that are essential for tomato plant growth are nitrogen, phosphorus, and potassium.

 How often should I fertilise my tomato plants?

 You should fertilise your tomato plants every two weeks when they are actively growing and producing fruit.
 This typically occurs from late spring through early fall.